PreMiD/Presences/.github/CONTRIBUTING.md

 Before you begin working on your Presence, keep the following list in mind.

-- The Presence **MUST** be related to the website you have chosen.
+- The Presence **MUST** be related to the site you have chosen.
 - The Presence **MUST NOT** be of any illegal sites.
 These include stressors, drugs, child porn, etc.
 - The Presence metadata **MUST** have well-written content, including valid titles, and descriptions.
-- The media you include (icon/thumbnail) **MUST** be related to the website and should be understandable in terms of size and quality.
+- The media you include (icon/thumbnail) **MUST** be related to the site and should be understandable in terms of size and quality.
 - The file structure **MUST** be clean and managed, do **NOT** have random files that provide nothing to the Presence's function.
 - The Presence **MUST NOT** have any malicious intentions.
-These include stealing/leaking private information, negatively affecting the behavior of the website, etc.
+These include stealing/leaking private information, negatively affecting the behavior of the site, etc.
-- If you design a Presence for a website that happens to change in the future and as a result breaking your Presence, you **ARE** responsible for updating it to work as expected.
+- If you design a Presence for a site that happens to change in the future and as a result, potentially breaking your Presence, you **ARE** responsible for updating it to work as expected.
 If you do **NOT** fix it within seven days, other Presence developers are allowed to **OVERWRITE** it to comply with the changes.
 - The Presence **MUST** be tested before publishing to confirm that everything works as expected.
 - Your Presence **MUST** have SFW images and descriptions regardless if it is NSFW or not.
-If your Presence is about an NSFW website, please add the `nsfw` tag to your metadata.
+If your Presence is about an NSFW site, please add the `nsfw` tag to your metadata.
 - Your Presence **CANNOT** manipulate local storage on the browser.
 - Your Presence may use cookies to store data, you have to prefix all of them with `pmd_`.
 - The name of your Presence **MUST** be the name of your Presence's directory name.
 For example, a Presence named `Google Docs` must have a directory of `/Google Docs/`. (you should include all spaces, periods, commas, and any other special characters)